 - Faith abuse

 - Gender based violence/ violence against women and girls

 - Teenage relationship abuse

-Further information on these issues can be found on the NSPCC website and via the GOV.UK website.
+Further information on these issues can be found in Keeping Children Safe in Education 2018, on the NSPCC website and via the GOV.UK website.

 Female Genital Mutilation

 If staff have any concerns regarding FGM, they must follow school safeguarding procedures e.g. immediately speak to a Designated Safeguarding Lead.

 Staff have a statutory duty to report any discovery that FGM appears to have been carried out on a girl under the age of 18.

 Peer on Peer Abuse